ExeqZ/simple-upload/README.md

 ## Infrastructure

-All infrastructure is defined in the ARM template at `infra/azuredeploy.json`.
+All infrastructure and deployment files are located in the `infra` folder:
-You do **not** need any Bicep files.
-Parameters for deployment can be set in `infra/parameters.json`.
+- `infra/azuredeploy.json` (ARM template)
+- `infra/parameters.json` (deployment parameters)
+- Any deployment scripts or documentation

 ## Security